 How to Improve Emotional Intelligence

-I would highly recommend Travis Bradberry’s book Emotional Intelligence 2.0 which is a very easy to read book with sufficient examples to give you a clear picture of difference scenarios.
+I would highly recommend Travis Bradberry’s book Emotional Intelligence 2.0 which is a very easy-to-read book with sufficient examples to give you a clear picture of different scenarios.

 Some really good articles on How to increase your Emotional Intelligence are: